 Gemma says that in this first rotation, she often used the accounting and finance skills she acquired at university to perform complex calculations.
 But her second rotation required different skills altogether, and she relished the opportunity to broaden her skill set by learning coding on the job as part of the data team.

-She also believes the internship and grad program have taught her a lot about her goals and her working style.
+She also believes the Internship and Graduate Program have taught her a lot about her goals and her working style.

 “I’ve learned a lot about myself,” says Gemma.
 “I didn’t think I had a clear career path in mind and that it was wide open.
 But I’ve realised I really did know what I want to do, and I was a lot surer of my interests than I thought.”